-The outer wood known as sapwood is less resistant.
-That is why you have to aim for heartwood.
+The outer wood known as sapwood is less resistant, and that is why you have to aim for heartwood.
 Redwood and wood cedar react differently in different weather conditions.
 Cedar’s natural colors fade quickly, turning into a dull gray color.

 What happens in a short space of time.
 Redwood tends to preserve its natural color for a long time.
-Cedar works are not on structures that support heavy loads.
-It is not as strong as Redwood.
+Cedar works are not on structures that support heavy loads, and it is not as strong as Redwood.

 That is why it makes decorative items prone to scratches.
 Cedar is not 100% waterproof, and that makes it weak.
 Although it has better water resistance than water, Redwood performs better in moisture areas.

 Using the Janka hardness test, Redwood is stronger than Cedar.
 However, that does not mean Cedar does not support your project.
-They are both exposed to physical weather.
-Redwood’s durability is natural due to its cell structure that gives Redwood warm tones.
+They are both exposed to physical weather, and redwood’s durability is natural due to its cell structure that gives Redwood warm tones.

 That makes it naturally resistant to insects, water, and decay.
 It performs well on outdoor furniture.
-The strength and durability come in every board.
-That makes it ideal for strong building materials.
+The strength and durability come in every board, and that makes it ideal for strong building materials.

 There are no chemical additives in Redwood.
 They are recyclable and biodegradable.
 There is strength and comfort in Redwood since it remains lightweight.
 It is easy to cut and drill.
-Cedar has weather-resistant qualities that make it ideal for outdoor structures.
-It withstands natural elements that lead to rot.
+Cedar has weather-resistant qualities that make it ideal for outdoor structures, and it withstands natural elements that lead to rot.

 Resistance to insects

 Redwood and Cedar are both resistant to deterioration.
-They are both outdoor materials exposed to insects, and they come with resistance.
+They are both outdoor materials exposed to insects and come with resistance.
 Redwood consists of pest and rot-resistant compounds that make the wood immune to rot and insect damage.